nrfconnect/sdk-nrf/samples/nrf9160/download/README.rst

 Downloading from a CoAP server
 ==============================

-To enable CoAP block-wise transfer, it is necessary to enable :ref:`Zephyr's CoAP stack <zephyr:coap_sock_interface>` using the :kconfig:`CONFIG_COAP` option.
+To enable CoAP block-wise transfer, it is necessary to enable :ref:`Zephyr's CoAP stack <zephyr:coap_sock_interface>` using the :kconfig:option:`CONFIG_COAP` option.

 Using TLS and DTLS
 ==================